This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 This is my go-to cake recipe.
 It’s a simple white cake, but a white cake that has actual flavor.
 Full of vanilla, not just a hint, but also perfectly textured and never dry.
 This cake is worthy of a wedding but perfect for a birthday or impromptu celebration!

-For many, we’re accustomed to many cake recipes calling for the creaming of butter with the sugars.
+For many, we’re accustomed to many cake recipes calling for the creaming of butter with the sugar.
 Why is this?
 Well, creaming adds air and lightness to a baked good.

 In direct opposition to this, the reverse creaming method begins by mixing the dry ingredients, then adding the butter to the dry ingredients.
 As the butter is added, it gains the texture of a coarse cornmeal.
 The result of a reverse creaming is a more even texture once baked.